karansingla06/EResume/README.md

 # EResume
-Online CV  in the form of a web application.
+My online cv website with a chatbot embedded.
-Have a look at https://www.karansingla.com
+Have a look at it by visiting https://www.karansingla.com

+Contact- karansingla.06@gmail.com | singlak@uwindsor.ca